blocksds/sdk/docs/content/tutorial/basic/first_program/index.md

 your own conversion scripts for a Makefile.

 {{< callout type="tip" >}}
-If your IDE supports `compile_commands.json` files and you're using the default BlocksDS Makefiles you can set the variable `COMPDB` in your Makefile to 1 to generate a `compile_commands.json` file during the build process of a NDS ROM.
+If your IDE supports `compile_commands.json` files (like VSCode and VSCodium with the clangd extension) and you're using the default BlocksDS Makefiles you can set the variable `COMPDB` in your Makefile to 1 to generate a `compile_commands.json` file when you  build a NDS ROM.
+This will help the autocompletion tooling of your IDE.
 {{< /callout >}}